 [[DW: both paragraphs are multiplex]]

 Nevertheless, biology motivates an alternate definition of temporal network.
-Networks from different species essentially capture a sense of temporal changes.
+Networks from different species essentially capture a sense of temporal changes [[I would use a different term than temporal networks here because temporally both organisms can exist together - I would say something like “evolutionary changes to a common core” - ANS]].
 In this definition, pairs of orthologous genes can be used to connect networks from different species, forming a multiplex structure.
 The notion has recently been used to integrate co-association across different species in order to detect conserved and specific functional modules [45].
 Another mathematical formalism was developed to measure the evolutionary rewiring rate between networks across species in analogous to quantifying sequence evolution [46].
 It was shown that metabolic networks rewire at a slower rate compared to various regulatory networks.
 The formalism can be applied to networks in social or technological contexts in general.

 control theory…